Gold medal for Anderson but a black eye for snowboarding

 Shifting, bitter winds whipped tiny ice pellets across the iced-over jumps at the Phoenix Snow Park and stiffened the orange-colored wind socks in one direction, then another.
 Hundreds of numbed fans streamed toward the exits while the action was ongoing, and the stands were half empty as the afternoon wore on, with wind chills dipping to 5 degrees (minus-15 degrees Celsius) and below.

-Twenty-five riders each took two trips down a course that, by many of their accounts, should not have been open for action.
-Of the 50 runs, 41 ended with a rider on her backside, or in a face plant, or, in the case of Canadian Spencer O’Brien and a few others, in a slow ride toward the bottom after simply pulling up because they couldn’t build enough speed to reach the crest of a ramp.
+Twenty-five riders each took two turns down a course that, by almost all of their accounts, should not have been open for action.
+Of the 50 runs, 41 ended with a rider on her backside, or in a face plant, or, in the case of Canadian Spencer O’Brien and a few others, in a slow ride down the course after simply pulling up because they couldn’t build enough speed to reach the top of a ramp.

 ”All I wanted to do,” said fourth-place finisher Silje Norendal, ”was sit up top and cry.”